FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/README.md

 All the related chrome extension files can be found in : https://github.com/FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/tree/master/Add%20-PR

-All other folders are for creating images or gifs.
+All other folders are for files related to creating images or gifs.

 # Usage